xinwenfu/VChat_GTER_CodeReuse/README.md

    push ebx                ; Push 'g = NULL' parameter push ebx                ; Push 'lpProtocolInfo = NULL' parameter
    ```
-2) The `bl` register is one of the 8-bit registers in a x86 architecture, this sets the lower 8 bits of the `ebx` register.
-In this case we will first set the `bl` register to the value six, which represents the IPPROTO_TCP protocol. then we push it onto the stack.
+2) The `bl` register is one of the 8-bit registers in an x86 architecture.
+This sets the lower 8 bits of the `ebx` register.
+In this case, we will first set the `bl` register to the value six, which represents the IPPROTO_TCP protocol.
+Then, we push it onto the stack.
    ```
    mov bl,0x6              ; Set bl register to 6 (Protocol: IPPROTO_TCP = 6)
    push ebx                ; Push 'protocol = 6' parameter
    ```
-3) The last (first) two arguments for `WSASocketA(...)` have the integer value of one, and two respectively.
+3) The last (first) two arguments for `WSASocketA(...)` have the integer value of one and two, respectively.
 So we first zero the `ebx` register using the xor operation as discussed previously, we then use the increment operation to set it to one.
-Once that is done we can push the argument onto the stack and repeat the increment operation to get the value two.
+Once that is done, we can push the argument onto the stack and repeat the increment operation to get the value two.
    ```
    xor ebx,ebx             ; Set EBX to NULL inc ebx                 ; Set EBX to 1 (Type: SOCK_STREAM = 1)